drupalprojects/search_api/README.txt

 The central methods here are the indexItems() and the search() methods, which always have to be overridden manually.
 The configurationForm() method allows services to provide custom settings for the user.
+See the SearchApiDbService class for an example implementation.

+- Query class
+  Interface: SearchApiQueryInterface
+  Base class: SearchApiQuery

+You can also override the query class' behaviour for your service class.
+You can, for example, change key parsing behaviour, add additional parse modes specific to your service, or override methods so the information is stored more suitable for your service.
+For the query class to become available (other than through manual creation), you need a custom service class where you override the query() method to return an instance of your query class.

+- Data-alter callbacks
+  Documented in example_random_alter() in the search_api.api.php file
+  Hook: hook_search_api_alter_callback_info()

+Data alter callbacks aren't objects, but simple functions that take an index object and the items to alter (by reference) as parameters and should return information on all added fields in the format expected by hook_entity_property_info().
+They are only called when indexing, or when selecting the fields to index (in the latter case, with an empty array).
+For adding additional information to search results, you have to use a processor.
+See the data-alter callbacks in search_api.module for examples.

+- Processors
+  Interface: SearchApiProcessorInterface
+  Base class: SearchApiAbstractProcessor
+  Hook: hook_search_api_processor_info()

+Processors are used for altering the data when indexing or searching.
+The exact specifications are available in the interface's doc comments.
+Just note that the processor description should clearly state assumptions or restrictions on input types (e.g. only tokenized text), item language, etc. and explain concisely what effect it will have on searches.
+See the processors in includes/processor.inc for examples.